 When using SOLIDWORKS PDM it is important to release components in the appropriate order.
 PDM users learn that releasing a parent file before its children will result in the parent file referencing an earlier version of its children.
 In other words, the result can be a discrepancy between the “as built” and “latest” version of a parent assemblies’ references.

 In PDM 2020 the transition of a parent file can be prevented unless its immediate children meet conditions.
 It is now much easier to avoid, for example, accidentally approving an assembly before its referenced parts are approved.

-When these conditions are defined in PDM 2020 a parent file can be transitioned ONLY if one of the following is true:
+When these conditions are defined in PDM 2020 you can ONLY transition a parent file if one of the following is true: